 In addition, experts of the PRS discussed potential new collection technologies and new local recycling routes (e.g., composting plants) for forestry residues.
-The introduction of separate (biowaste) collection in PP – now the separate collection rate is not exceeding 3% – will most probably lead to the construction of new composting plants, where branches are required for co-composting.
+The introduction of separate (biowaste) collection in PP – now the separate collection rate is not exceeding 3% – will most probably lead to the construction of new composting plants, where lignocellulosic streams are required for co-composting.

 - Metropolitan City of Naples (MCN)

 The discussion focused not only on the current coffee value chain but also on agro-industrial waste streams in general.
 The following general barrier is an example: “Depending on the technological path chosen, a very specific and continuous type (quality) of biowaste is required throughout the year, but the range of agricultural products depends largely on the season and climatic changes.”